Gavin55555555555555/power-outage-predictor/README.md

 My observed difference in means was 1,232,916.86.
 The p-value from this is 0.436.
 I fail to reject the null.
 Missingness of `OUTAGE.DURATION` does not appear to depend on `PCT_LAND`.

 #### Imputation
 The results of our permutation tests imply that missingness of `OUTAGE.DURATION` appears to depend on `PCT_LAND`.
 I imputed the missing values of `OUTAGE.DURATION` with conditional mean imputation based on `PCT_LAND`.
 I did this by categorizing all rows into a quartile of `PCT_LAND`.
-I filled missing `OUTAGE.DURATION` values with the mean `OUTAGE.DURATION` of the `PCT_LAND` quartile.
+I filled in the missing `OUTAGE.DURATION` values with the mean `OUTAGE.DURATION` of the `PCT_LAND` quartile.

 ## Hypothesis Testing

 I classified the power outages as either `minor`, `average`, or `extreme`.
 The outages themselves did not come innately labeled this way.
-Is there actually any underlying differences between these classes of power outages besides duration or are these class labels arbituary?
+Is there actually any underlying differences between these classes of power outages besides duration or are these class labels arbitrary?
 Do shorter power outages happen in different locations or have different causes compared to longer power outages in general?
 I aim to discern this with my permutation test.
 I will be testing if the distribution of `U.S._STATE` is different between `extreme` power outages and `minor` power outages.

 **Null Hypothesis:** The distribution of  `U.S._STATE` is the same between `minor` outages and `extreme` outages.
 Any differences are due to random chance.